Sphingomyelin and Related Sphingophospholipids

 There is a related secreted acid sphingomyelinase (Zn2+-dependent), which can be transported to the outer membrane of the cell and is especially important in endothelial cells of the human coronary artery.
 This enzyme is produced by the same gene but differs from the lysosomal enzyme as it requires Zn2+ ions for activation and has a different glycosylation pattern.
 It can also operate at neutral pH and has multiple functions in that it is involved in many aspects of cellular signalling as well as in membrane sphingomyelin turnover.
 By acting at the plasma membrane to produce ceramides, it is believed to regulate the trafficking of palmitoylated proteins from the Golgi to their new location.

-Neutral sphingomyelinases (pH optima 7.4), of which four quite distinct enzymes are known, are located in membranes such as the endoplasmic reticulum, Golgi and plasma membrane with one in mitochondria, where they have signalling functions by generating ceramides and thence other biologically active sphingolipids.
-Neutral sphingomyelinases-2 and 4 are ubiquitously expressed in tissues, but the former appears to be especially important in brain and nervous tissue, where it is required for the secretion of hypothalamic releasing hormones, although it is relevant to many cellular functions and physiological processes in most other tissues.
-Dysregulation of neutral sphingomyelinase-2 appears to be a factor in many of the inflammation-related pathologies.
-Neutral sphingomyelinases-3 is found mainly in the plasma membrane of bone and cartilage, where it is vital for the process of mineralization.
-It is also important in striated and cardiac muscle.
+Neutral sphingomyelinases (pH optima 7.4), of which four quite distinct enzymes are known, are located in membranes of the endoplasmic reticulum, Golgi and plasma membrane with one in mitochondria (MA-NSM), where they have signalling functions by generating ceramides and thence other biologically active sphingolipids.
+Human NSM-1 has 423 amino acid residues and a molecular weight of 47.6 kDa; it has two putative transmembrane domains in the C-terminus and resides mainly in the nucleus and endoplasmic reticulum.
+It has a broad specificity for choline phospholipids but is most active with sphingomyelin and may not have a significant role in cellular signalling.
+In contrast, NSM-2 which is located in the Golgi apparatus and plasma membrane is activated by phosphatidylserine and is important for ceramide signalling.
+It appears to be especially important in brain and nervous tissue, where it is required for the secretion of hypothalamic releasing hormones, although it is relevant to many cellular functions and physiological processes in most other tissues.
+Dysregulation of NMS-2 appears to be a factor in many inflammation-related pathologies.
+Neutral sphingomyelinases-3 is found mainly in the plasma membrane of bone and cartilage, where it is vital for the process of mineralization; it is also important in striated and cardiac muscle.
+Little appears to be known of the function of the mitochondrial enzyme.

 A diverse range of factors activate the enzymes, including chemotherapeutic agents, tumor necrosis factor-alpha, 1,25-dihydroxy-vitamin D3, endotoxin, gamma-interferon, interleukins, nerve growth factor, and most conditions known to induce cellular stress, especially in relation to inflammation.
 In that they generate ceramides and other sphingolipid metabolites that have important signalling functions from by far the most abundant sphingolipid in animal tissues, sphingomyelinases are believed to function as regulators of signalling mechanisms, especially in the nucleus of the cell.
 By this means, they influence disease states such as cancer.
 Thus, they have a much wider metabolic role than simply catabolism of sphingomyelin.